jgvargas/mod2_Aniarchy_game/README.md

 ## How to Play

 Use the mouse to control your camera and the WASD or arrow keys to move.
 Press "space" to jump and press again to double jump.
+Players collect points by collecting cubes.
+Level stage can be temporarily modified by touching Star shaped powerups.